quangman39/BooksShop/README.md

 ## Features

 - **Browse Books**: Explore a wide selection of books available in our store.
-- **Search Functionality**: Easily search for books by title, author, or category.
 - **User Authentication**: Securely sign up, log in, and manage your account.
 - **Add to Cart**: Conveniently add books to your shopping cart for later purchase.
 - **Checkout Process**: Seamlessly complete your purchase with our intuitive checkout process.